cysouw/diathesis/text/c02_structure.md

 b.
 Ich verschweige dir meinen Besuch.
 :::

-Further examples are resultatives for a few verbs of naming like *schimpfen* 'to scold' [@next], see [@sec:prepositions-naming-result].
+Further examples are a few verbs of naming like *schimpfen* 'to scold' [@next], see [@sec:prepositions-naming-result].
 The disjunct diathesis in [@nnext] is less clear, as it might be better analysed as a stack, see [@sec:prepositions-nominative-demotion-dative-addition].

 ::: ex
 ~~[Ø › OBJ + ADJ › OBJ]~~